Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_V2_Extension.rst

 In Access Point you can either enable DHCP (the WIFI Extension 2.0 will run a DHCP server) or static IP.
-If you choose static IP, please make sure that the client uses a ip, subnet mask and gateway which is compatible to the static WIFI Extension 2.0 network.
+If you choose static IP, please make sure that the client uses a IP, subnet mask and gateway which is compatible to the static WIFI Extension 2.0 network.

 .. image:: /Images/Extensions/extension_wifi2_brickv_ap_ip.jpg